Skip to content

 Editor Plugins

 clice implements the Language Server Protocol.
-Any editor that supports this protocol can theoretically work with clice to provide features like code completion, diagnostics, go-to-definition, and more.
+Any editor that supports this protocol can work with clice to provide features like code completion, diagnostics, hover, semantic highlighting, and more.

 Installation